-Another design issue which results from the thru-girder arrangement is the type of trunnion and their supports.
-The counterweight girders will swing down below the centerline of the trunnions when the bridge is fully raised.
+- Another design issue which results from the thru-girder arrangement is the type of trunnion and trunnion supports.
+The counterweight girders will swing below the centerline of the trunnions when the bridge is fully raised.
 This precludes a simply supported trunnion arrangement so that an overhanging (or "Hopkins") trunnion with a trunnion girder will be used.
-Both conventional sleeve bushings and a spherical bushing are currently being studied.
-Although the straight sleeve bushing is simple to manufacture, it is sensitive to alignment and requires adjustment.
-A spherical journal/bushing should allow for some out-of-plane transverse bending across the leaf.
+Both conventional sleeve bushings and a spherical bushing were studied.
+A spherical journal/bushing was selected because the spherical journal/bushing gives a better alignment. - The fourth major design issue which results from the thru girder arrangement is the configuration and location of the operating machinery and gearing: